What You Need to Know About Tumor Testing

 - ROS1 rearrangement

-Your tumor may also be tested for other characteristics that are either being studied in clinical trials, have drugs approved for treatment in other types of cancer or provide information about how you might respond to a certain treatment.
+Your tumor may also be tested for other characteristics that are either being studied in clinical trials, have drugs approved for treatment of other types of cancer or provide information about how you might respond to a certain treatment.

 Some examples include: